Why Clients Rewrite Your Copy (and How to Handle It)

 Once again, the copy platform helps us fix this problem.
 While it won't eliminate comments altogether, a copy platform will help minimize them, since the direction of the copy was agreed to in advance.

 Writers should also pay closer attention to the tone, style, and length of the client's existing published materials.
-If your style and theirs mesh…fine.
+If your style and theirs mesh … fine.
 If not, ask if they're looking to create more of the same or if they want new materials done with your special flair and touch.

 For instance, if I observe that all the sample pieces a new copywriting client has sent me are done in a certain style, I may ask, "Are you open to a different approach – or do you basically want another ad along these lines?"
 If they are inflexible, and if I don't like their approach or cannot duplicate it, I walk away from the job.

-Guest, Leave a Reply
+Guest, Add a Comment

-Please Note: Your comments will be visible by everyone.
+Please Note: Your comments will be seen by all visitors.